Dr. Brightman explains what your thyroid is, and how to know if it’s working correctly

 More typically, I would say onset is in your twenties or thirties, but it’s sometimes diagnosed earlier.

 Which one is more common, hyper- or hypo-?

 Underactive, or hypothyroidism, is much more common.
 This presents at around age 20 to 30.
 Hyperthyroidism, when the thyroid makes excessive amounts of thyroid hormone, is most common in women between 20 and 40, but it can occur really at any age, both in men and women.

-So what are the dangers of each of these conditions?
+What are the dangers of both of these conditions?

 Typically with an underactive thyroid, the thryoid is enlarged.
 An underactive thyroid can cause extreme fatigue, changes in weight, lethargy, hair loss, dry skin, and sometimes an enlargement in their neck.
 Hypothyroid is generally easily treatable with hormones.
 But thyroid hormone is not for weight loss.
 I think perhaps a generation or two ago it was given to people for weight loss, but we know that over-treatment of thyroid medicine can result in thinning of bones.

 When people do take thyroid hormone replacement, their requirements will change with age, as well as hormonal changes like going on and off birth control pills, pregnancy, being postpartum, or during the menopausal transition.

 In the long term, having a slightly underactive thyroid is unlikely to be lethal.
 That said, if you have severe and advanced hypothyroidism, known as myxedema, it can lead to an extreme drop in blood pressure, heart rate and body temperature that could cause a coma or even death.